 If your credit card bill is making you feel stressed, you’re not alone.
-A recent report from Magnify Money found that consumers who took on holiday debt this past season racked up an average of $1,230, and the average seems to rise every year.
+A report from Magnify Money found that consumers who took on holiday debt in 2018 racked up an average of $1,230, and the average seems to rise every year.

-Although there’s not much you can do about your past spending behavior, taking action now to pay off your holiday debt can help you reach many other financial goals this year — including starting to save for the next holiday.
+Although there’s not much you can do about your past spending behavior, taking action now to pay off your old holiday debt can help you reach many other financial goals this year — including starting to save for the next holiday.
 For those who need some help, here are seven ways to better manage your holiday debt and pay it off faster.